trek-view/basecamp/_posts/2020-04-24-image-copyright-and-publishing-your-photos-to-google-street-view.md

 But how your photos can be used requires a different, more complex answer.

-[After seeing a question on the Campfire forum this week about Google Street View image licensing](https://campfire.trekview.org/t/who-owns-my-photos-if-i-upload-to-street-view-google/148), I decided to dig into the fine print to find the answer.
+After seeing a question this week about Google Street View image licensing, I decided to dig into the fine print to find the answer.

 Disclaimer: I'm not a lawyer.